MasonRiley/COP5522/notes/module3.md

 * If we increase the number of processes/threads and keep the efficiency fixed without increasing problem size, the problem is strongly scalable

 * If we keep the efficiency fixed by increasing the problem size at the same rate as we increase number of processes/threads, the problem is weakly scalable

+## Foster's Methodology

+* Partitioning - Divide the computation to be performed and the data operated on by the computation into small tasks.

+ > NOTE: The focus here should be on identifying tasks that can be executed in paralle